Aliases for KDM5A Gene

 GeneCards Summary for KDM5A Gene

-KDM5A (Lysine (K)-Specific Demethylase 5A) is a Protein Coding gene.
-Diseases associated with KDM5A include retinoblastoma.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, 2-oxoglutarate as one donor, and incorporation of one atom each of oxygen into both donors.
-An important paralog of this gene is KDM5D.
+KDM5A (Lysine Demethylase 5A) is a Protein Coding gene.
+Diseases associated with KDM5A include Retinoblastoma and Advanced Sleep Phase Syndrome.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
+An important paralog of this gene is KDM5C.

 UniProtKB/Swiss-Prot for KDM5A Gene

 Histone demethylase that specifically demethylates Lys-4 of histone H3, thereby playing a central role in histone code.
 Does not demethylate histone H3 Lys-9, H3 Lys-27, H3 Lys-36, H3 Lys-79 or H4 Lys-20.
 Demethylates trimethylated and dimethylated but not monomethylated H3 Lys-4.
 May stimulate transcription mediated by nuclear receptors.
 May be involved in transcriptional regulation of Hox proteins during cell differentiation.
 May participate in transcriptional repression of cytokines such as CXCL12.
 Plays a role in the regulation of the circadian rhythm and in maintaining the normal periodicity of the circadian clock.
 In a histone demethylase-independent manner, acts as a coactivator of the CLOCK-ARNTL/BMAL1-mediated transcriptional activation of PER1/2 and other clock-controlled genes and increases histone acetylation at PER1/2 promoters by inhibiting the activity of HDAC1 (By similarity).